-- 1. looked after children - 2.
+- 1. Children Looked After - 2.
 To children for whom the setting is the most suitable available setting to meet either the child's special educational needs or medical needs. - 3.
-For children who attend Amblecote Time for Two's (T4T's) provision - 4.
-To children who have a brother or sister already at Amblecote Primary school who will be attending the school at time of entry. - 5.
-On the basis of proximity.
+For children who are currently at the setting (these children may want to move to a morning /afternoon session) - 4.
+For children who attend Amblecote Time for Two's (T4T's) provision - 5.
+For children accessing 30 hours (this is reviewed on a regular basis) - 6.
+To children who have a brother or sister already at Amblecote Primary school who will be attending the school at time of entry. - 7.
+DOB order